M01010100/CS_522_Networks/Midterm/README.md

 - **Bidirectional Communication**: Both server and client can send and receive messages simultaneously
 - **Multiple Clients**: Server uses fork() to handle multiple client connections concurrently
+- **User Identification**: Clients provide a username/identifier when connecting
 - **Message Encryption**: XOR-based encryption for secure message transmission
 - **Timestamps**: Each received message is displayed with a timestamp showing when it was received
 - **Simple Terminal Interface**: Type messages directly in the terminal